 The State of North Carolina requires that all students have directed and structured physical education each day.
-Daily physical education (planned teacher-directed activity, not "free play" should be provided by the teacher.)
 The policy requires 150 minutes per week including Physical Education class.
 Weather permitting, students should be taken outside for at least fifteen minutes daily.
 A balance of structured games, skills, fitness, and some free time is appropriate.
 Our recess period is 25 minutes.